 Does the MSPCS Program have a linkage agreement with the Mercer MD Program?

-No. However, 35% of graduates from the classes of 2015 & 2016 have been accepted to the Mercer University MD Program.
+No. However, of the Georgia residents in the classes of 2015 and 2016, 43% were accepted into the Mercer MD Program.

 What is the current class schedule for the MSPCS Program?